-Members of the UM Psychology of Inequality Lab are interested in why systems of group-based social inequality are so ubiquitous and so resistant to change.
+Members of the UM Psychology of Inequality Lab are interested in why systems of group-based social inequality are ubiquitous and resistant to change.
 Research in the lab centers around three major themes:

 - why individuals who qualify equally for membership in more than one group (e.g., biracials) are categorized and perceived as belonging more to their lower status parent group,